AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 Release 1.4.2.1
 -----------------
 - A patch update to the release 1.4.2
 - **Improvement** in scalability and security.
 Support 100k+ changes in topology diff and more than 250k tunnels in the cloud routes section (which is about 40MB of tunnels data rendered in less than 5 secs).
-We also made improvements to our middleware to secure Copilot.
-We now logout the user immediately from accessing copilot data, if the user gets deleted from the controller.
+We also made improvements to our middleware to secure CoPilot.
+We now logout the user immediately from accessing copilot data, if the user gets deleted from the Controller.

 Release 1.4.2